ffeng23/dockerRtemp/dockerHub_projectInfo.md

   tags: latest-- this is the first one, doing the everything from scratch.
 (Dockerfile)

       :incr.01--first incremental from latest one. (this is the latest one).
-(Dockerfile.incremental)
+(Dockerfile_incremental)

   project folder:    E14 hg/clinicalTrial